This post may contain eBay affiliate links. Please read our disclosure policy.

 1989 Randy Johnson Topps Tiffany Rookie Card #647

 The Topps Tiffany Randy Johnson rookie card is a solid investment that won’t break the bank and has the prestige of being a Tiffany.

-The card shows Randy with a somewhat confused look on his face staring off into space (Earth to Randy… Earth to Randy… Copy?).
+The card shows Randy with a somewhat confused look staring off into space (Earth to Randy… Earth to Randy… Copy?).

 WE LOVE THIS RJ CARD!

 First, we have never heard of Procards, second, it has an auto, and third, it’s from the West Palm Beach Expos (who or what is that?).